mehedihasan2810/flaskr/README.md

 # Techie

-A simple web tech blog web application built with python(flask).
+This is a tech blog web application built with Python (Flask) and SQLite for the database.
+It uses Opal for user authorization.
+Users can register, log in, log out, and manage blog posts.
+The app allows creating, editing, and deleting blog posts.

 ## Features
 - Login and registration